 The nearby Carradale Bay is just gorgeous whatever the weather.
 We’ve had the kids down there when it’s been sunny and warm without the smallest breeze, to walking the dog in the depths of winter with the white horses crashing to the shore.
 We never tire of the experience here.

-While you’re here in Carradale, there’re great places to eat and drink such as Drumfearne Guest House and Tea Room, The Glen Bar & Restaurant, The Carradale Hotel and The Ashbank Hotel.
+While you’re here in Carradale, there’re great places to eat and drink such as the amazing Drumfearne Guest House and Tea Room, The Glen Bar & Restaurant, The Carradale Hotel and The Ashbank Hotel.
 There’s also a small network of forest trails and walks including the Kirnashie Walk, Deer Hill and Sally’s Walk.
-They all branch out from the Network Centre which is now home to the brand-new Dottie’s Café.
+They all branch out from the Network Centre.

 The Wee Toon has many places to go as you’d expect.
 It features a lovely loch where Davaar Island dominates the horizon.
 You can take a day trip across and climb to the trig point or visit what our kids have named “the Jesus cave” which is where you’ll find a painting of the crucifixion.
 Or do both!

 Where do I start with dining out?
 I do mention these on the Gowanlea Heights page and go into more detail with specific recommendations for guests, but perhaps I should still mention that you’ll never be hungry, whatever your style.
-So, if you fancy a chippie, there’s Rab’s and The Crew.
+So, if you fancy a chippie, there’s The Crew.
 Pizza and takeout?
 Rosie’s Rolls or Munch.
 Tea, cake, and light meals?
 Tea on The Quay, Munch and Café Bluebell.
 Seafood and sit down dining?
 42 on Main Street or the Harbourview Grill and their amazing Haggis Nachos!
 Pubs?
 Nearly every corner but for whisky, there’s the leader of the pack, the Ardshiel Hotel Bar with around 500 types to choose from.